One or more of the features that are needed to show you the maps functionality are not available in the web browser that you are using.

 More information about modern web browsers can be found at http://browsehappy.com/

 In China, control measures include the direct application of insecticides (Chen et al., 1990; Liang et al., 1997), trap trees combined with insecticide treatments (Sun et al., 1990) or the use of insect-pathogenic nematodes (providing up to 94% mortality; Liu et al., 1992).
 As certain poplar hybrids are relatively resistant (Qin et al., 1996), the planting of such hybrids is now preferred, and the use of very susceptible hybrids is avoided.
-Control strategies in China have recently been reviewed by Luo et al. (2003).
+Control strategies in China have been reviewed by Luo et al. (2003) and Pan HongYang (2005).